yduf/yduf.github.io/_posts/2022-11-03-linux-iMac.md

 Key combinations for an Intel-based Mac

+[When using a Windows keyboard on a Mac](https://edu.gcfglobal.org/en/macosbasics/using-a-windows-keyboard-with-a-mac/1/), the Windows key is used instead of the Command key, and the Alt key is used in place of the Option key.

 **Command (⌘)-R**: Start up from the built-in macOS Recovery system.
 Or use Option-Command-R or Shift-Option-Command-R to start up from macOS Recovery over the internet. macOS Recovery installs different versions of macOS, depending on the key combination you use.

 **Option (⌥) or Alt**: Start up to Startup Manager, which allows you to choose other available startup disks or volumes.